Want to see one of the UK’s best castles? St Michaels Mount in Cornwall is a must see attraction for just that.

 St Michael’s Mount is a popular tourist place so if you get there an hour after they have opened it can be busy.

-Try get there for opening time for a much more peaceful experience.
+Try to get there at opening time for a much more peaceful experience.

 That’s what we did.